Xiaolu-Guo/TNF_Knock_out/README.md

 # TNF_Knock_out
-Simulation for non-oscillation NFkB signal in TNF-/- in repsonse to TNF
+Simulation for non-oscillation NFkB signal in TNF-/- in repsonse to TNF.
+(The codes are tested in Matlab R2020a)

 Step 1.
 Download the whole folder to local.